The New Liberty Merchant Handbook

 A Warehouse Receipt is a document of title which states that the Bearer (whoever has it in his or her possession) is entitled to receive the item stored in the warehouse for which it was given upon demand (just by asking for it and presenting the Warehouse Receipt).
 This means that anyone who holds Liberty Dollars owns the asset that backs it, and can take physical possession of that asset at any time.

 This makes Liberty Dollars a viable medium of exchange, because there is genuine value that can be held in the hand of the Bearer upon demand.
 The exchange of one item of value for another is known as Barter, and it is the oldest form of commerce.

 WHO ARE LIBERTY MERCHANTS?

-Backed by a historically-valuable commodity such as silver,
+Backed by assets based on values compared to a historically-valuable commodity such as silver,

 Unacceptable to banks and multi-nationals due to its non-acceptance by the Global Banking System,

 Destined by its very nature to remain in local circulation, and